 TextField("Enter your name", text: name)

-To fix this, make sure your property is marked with
+To fix the problem, make sure your property is marked with

 @State, like this: